-Uketsu (雨穴, “rain hole”) is a Japanese author and YouTuber whose real identity is known to approximately 30 people.
+Uketsu (雨穴, "rain hole") is a Japanese author and YouTuber whose real identity is known to approximately 30 people.
 He appears in public in a white papier-mache mask, a black bodysuit, and a voice changer.
-He lives in Kanagawa Prefecture and was working at a supermarket when he began posting surreal videos online — asparagus transforming into severed fingers, strips of raw meat pegged on a washing line, eight human ears spinning on a wheel.
+He lives in Kanagawa Prefecture.
+He worked at a supermarket when he started to post surreal videos online.
+Asparagus turned into severed fingers, raw meat hung on a washing line, and eight human ears spun on a wheel.

-By 2024, three of Uketsu’s novels held simultaneous positions in Japan’s top 10 fiction bestsellers.
-Strange Pictures alone sold over 1.5 million copies in Japan and has been translated into 30-plus languages.
+By 2024, three of Uketsu's novels sat in Japan's top 10 fiction bestsellers at the same time.
+Strange Pictures alone sold over 1.5 million copies in Japan.
+Translators took it into 30-plus languages.

 Strange Buildings is the most ambitious of the three novels covered in this series.
-Instead of one central case or a quartet of interlocking stories, it presents eleven separate reader-submitted files about architectural anomalies, each one appearing isolated, each one secretly connected to every other.
-The final reveal is proportionally larger than anything Uketsu had attempted before: a nationwide cult conspiracy encoded physically into the floor plans of ordinary Japanese homes.
+It drops the single central case and the quartet of interlocking stories.
+It presents eleven separate reader-submitted files about architectural anomalies.
+Each file looks isolated, and each one connects secretly to every other.
+The final reveal is larger than anything Uketsu attempted before.
+A nationwide cult conspiracy sits encoded in the floor plans of ordinary Japanese homes.

 Why This Summary and Analysis Exists

 No complete, chapter-level English-language breakdown of Strange Buildings exists.
-The book has not yet received wide coverage outside Japan.
-This is the full summary and analysis: all eleven files, the climactic deductions, and the master map of every planted clue and its payoff.
-Complete spoilers throughout.
+The book still lacks wide coverage outside Japan.
+This is the full summary and analysis.
+It covers all eleven files, the climactic deductions, and the master map of every planted clue.
+This page carries complete spoilers throughout.

 Prologue

 The Author, the same freelance writer who investigated the Katabuchi family in Strange Houses, receives eleven new files from readers.
-Each describes a bizarre architectural anomaly — a hallway that goes nowhere, a building shaped wrong, a room with a door that should not exist.
-At first glance the cases are entirely unrelated.
-On examination, they reveal a single story of interconnected crimes spanning decades.
+Each file describes a bizarre architectural anomaly.
+One is a hallway that goes nowhere.
+One is a building shaped wrong.
+One is a room with a door that should not exist.
+At first glance the cases are unrelated, and on examination they reveal one story of interconnected crimes across decades.

 File 1: The Hallway to Nowhere